 Regular attendance is expected of all students.
 Attendance is taken daily in a class by the instructor and submitted to the Registrar's Office before the end of each class every day.
-Students are expected to attend all scheduled class meetings and to arrive at virtual or physical sessions on time.
+Students are expected to attend all scheduled class meetings and to arrive on time for virtual or physical sessions.